Chipotle Citrus Marinated Pork Tenderloin

 Add to the skillet and cook, turning as needed, for 4 to 5 minutes, until evenly browned.

 Transfer to the oven and roast for 10 to 12 minutes, until an instant-read thermometer inserted into the center reads 140-145°F.

 Remove skillet from oven and transfer the tenderloins to a plate and cover loosely with aluminum foil to keep warm.
 Remember that the skillet handle is still hot after you put the skillet on the stove top.
 Use oven mitts or cool off the handle with ice.

-5 Pour the marinade into the skillet and add the chicken stock.
+5 Make sauce: Pour the marinade into the skillet and add the chicken stock.
 Bring to a boil over high heat and cook for 8 to 10 minutes, until reduced and thickened.
 Pour through a fine-mesh sieve into a bowl.

 6 Cut tenderloins across the grain into thin slices and arrange on a platter.
 Drizzle sauce over top and sprinkle with cilantro.
 Serve.